Diet

 Pros:

--Good for teeth healthy-Easy to feed-Low cost
+-Good for teeth healthy

 Cons:

--Not enough moisture-Usually have a high amount of carbohydrates-Health issue such as obesity
+-Usually have a high amount of carbohydrates

 Brands that we recommend: Instinct, Orijen, Farmina, Fromm